junycha97/Altair_Tutorial/README.md

 # Altair_Tutorial
-Altair data visualization tutorial for 15-688 Practical Data Science @ CMU
+This tutorial was created for a class assignment for Carnegie Mellon University's Practical Data Science class.
+It uses Altair, a declarative statistical visualization library built on Vega and Vega-Lite, as a data visualization library.